by Center for Architecture

 - Karen Kubey (Brooklyn, NY) – “Good Neighbors II”

-- Katie MacDonald, Kyle Schumann, and Jonas Hauptman (Blacksburg, VA) – “Smart Cross-Laminated Bamboo”
+- Katie MacDonald, Kyle Schumann, and Jonas Hauptman (Blacksburg, VA) – “Smart Cross-Laminated Bamboo” (featured in Metropolis magazine here)

 The Arnold W. Brunner Grant is awarded to mid-career architects for advanced study in any area of architectural investigation that will contribute to the knowledge, teaching, or practice of the art and science of architecture.
 Projects are judged based on their engagement with contemporary local and global architectural issues and the usefulness of the research’s end product.